 Your mission statement may take weeks to write before you have a finished product.
 But, if you make it an expression of your values and directions, it will inspire you.

 As you look at it over time, don’t be surprised as life’s experiences bring new insights and eventually nudge you to change your mission a little.

 “Everyone has his own specific vocation or mission in life; everyone must carry out a concrete assignment that demands fulfillment.
 Therein he cannot be replaced, nor can his life be repeated, thus, everyone’s task is unique as his specific opportunity to implement it.” – Viktor E. Frankl

 I’ll use my Personal Mission Statement as an example.
 However, a Google search will find many excellent examples and websites to help you write your own.

 Mine was first written almost three decades ago.
 And it was revised every ten years or so as I experienced and learned more.
-Surprisingly for me, the revisions were relatively minor and more cosmetic than substantial.
+In hindsight, it surprised, the revisions were relatively minor, and more cosmetic than substantial.

-I started merely thinking about where I was back then and where I wanted to go.
-Then I followed Covey’s suggestions and read others’ mission statements for inspiration.
+I started by thinking about where I was back then and where I wanted to go.
+I followed Covey’s suggestions and read others’ mission statements for inspiration.

 My Personal Mission Statement

 I am going to use the time and talent God has given me to provide for my family’s happiness and security.
 I will be the best person and role model I can be to help prepare my children for life.
 I’ll encourage them to love, laugh, learn, and grow through their unique talents.